-Kolaches are Czech pastries.
-Traditionally they are not cookies, but doughy yeast buns filled with jam or poppy seeds.
-In my family we always make a cookie version and I have to confess that I’ve eaten a bunch of these prematurely.
+Traditionally Kolaches are Czech pastries, not cookies.
+Doughy yeast buns filled with jam or poppy seeds.
+However, in my family we always make this buttery, jam-filled cookie version dusted with powdered sugar.

-I made this cookie version for a recipe contest on Food52.
-Of course we ate a few of those, but the rest I froze for Christmas.
-Let’s hope they last – we tend to sneak them from the freezer. 🙂
+I made these Kolaches Cookies for a recipe contest on Food52.
+We ate a few of those, but the rest I froze for Christmas.

-A cookie version of a traditional Czech pastry.
+A jam-filled cookie version of a traditional Czech pastry, Kolache.

 - 1/2 pound butter softened slightly (2 sticks)